 - 1. GRADE SEPARATION.
-Ground-floor units should be a minimum of two (2) feet above grade on average, and no more than four (4) feet; three (3) feet is encouraged. - 2.
-STREET ENTRANCES.
-All ground-floor units should have direct pedestrian access to the adjacent street, sidewalk, or open space. - 3.
+Ground-floor units shall be a minimum of two (2) feet above grade on average, and no more than four (4) feet; three (3) feet is encouraged. - STREET ENTRANCES.
+All ground-floor units shall have direct pedestrian access to the adjacent street, sidewalk, or open space. - 3.
 EYES ON THE STREET.
-Residential building frontages should provide "eyes on the street" through frequent windows and doors to increase pedestrian safety and provide a sense of community.
+Residential building frontages should provide "eyes on the street" through frequent windows and doors to increase pedestrian safety and provide a sense of community. - 4.
+PRIVACY.
+Landscaping, grade separation,